oisdk/hakyll-series/README.md

 Then, hakyll will find the posts with the same info at the top, and render it like this:

-> Part 3 from a 5-part series on examples
+> Part 1 from a 5-part series on things

 Which will link to a page like this:

 > Examples
 >
->   Part 1: ...
+>   Part 1: something

 To add it to your blog, add this to your main: